-The Company filed an Annual Report on Form 10-K with the Securities and Exchange Commission on March 13, 2008 and is available free of charge through our Internet website, www.crosscountryhealthcare.com.
+The Company has filed its Annual Report on Form 10-K for the fiscal year ended December 31, 2008, with the Securities and Exchange Commission which is available free of charge through our Internet website, www.crosscountryhealthcare.com.
 Stockholders may obtain a printed copy of the Form 10-K by writing to the Investor Relations department of the Company at 6551 Park of Commerce Blvd.
 N.W., Boca Raton, Florida, 33487.
 In response to such request, the Company will furnish without charge the Form 10-K including financial statements, financial schedules and a list of exhibits.
-A copy of the Annual Report of the Company for the year ended December 31, 2007, which includes the Form 10-K, is being mailed concurrently with this Proxy Statement to all stockholders entitled to notice of and to vote at the Annual Meeting.
+A copy of the Annual Report of the Company for the year ended December 31, 2008, which includes the Form 10-K, is being mailed concurrently with this Proxy Statement to all stockholders entitled to notice of and to vote at the Annual Meeting.
 The Annual Report is not incorporated into this Proxy Statement and is not considered proxy solicitation material.